-The Allergan breast implant range is not only FDA approved, but also covered by the manufacturer's life-time warranty.
-This covers lifetime replacement implants if there is ever a rupture (althought the cost of the surgical replacement is not covered).
+The Allergan breast implant range is not only FDA approved, but also covered by the manufacturer's limited life-time warranty.
+Allergan will provide a free replacement implant if there is ever a rupture (althought the cost of the surgical replacement is not covered).
 As a comparison, the PIP implants were reported in the French vigilance study to have a rupture rate as high as 10% at one-year.
 By contrast, the FDA-approved Allergan implants had a rupture rate of just 10% at 10 years in the FDA study, and lower still in other published single surgeon series.
 Please read the warranty details- a PDF copy of their warranty is available here.
 A schematic that highlights the Allergan breast implant product and the special barrier layer in the Allergan implant shell is also shown here.
 Mr Turton has worked as a consultant for Allergan, presenting at National meetings.
 This photo is from a recent Allergan Medical Institute event on Surgical Aesthetics which Mr Turton both chaired, lectured at and performed a live-demonstration on a patient demonstrating how to select the correct implant for your patient.
 Also in the picture are international experts Bill Adams and Arthur Swift, who gave state of the art lectures promoting excellence in clinical practice.
 Mr Turton has previously visited Bill Adams in Dallas and developed experience in usin the Smooth Shell Allergan Implants.